Every company from the big Fortune 500s to the one-woman consulting firms should have cybersecurity insurance. Period.

 Negotiating ransom with cyber hackers: is it legal to pay?

 A legal team that specializes in cyberattacks would be provided to you by your cybersecurity insurance.
 The legal team will manage the conversation with the hackers.

 You want to be sure to respond in a timely manner as hackers will increase their ransom after a set time frame.

 You also want to make sure you are not committing treason by paying a ransom.
 The United State and the European Union, among other state entities, have published a list of hackers you cannot legally pay because paying would disobey international sanctions.

-Having a legal team manage these conversations that has a fluent knowledge of the laws surrounding ransom payment is necessary.
+Having a legal team manage these conversations that have a fluent knowledge of the laws surrounding ransom payment is necessary.

 Paying the ransom

 Lots of hackers ask to have their ransom paid in a very specific way.
 Most request untraceable digital currencies such as Bitcoin.
 The hackers will send these beautiful, almost sweet service emails that describe how you need pay, where you can get Bitcoin, etc. The hackers may offer to help, but may also insist that the payment be made quickly or they’ll double the ransom.